Mastering User NeedsA Strategic Approach

 Transitional Domain

-When a component is transitioning between stages, such as from custom-built to product or from product to commodity, users will often be biased towards the legacy mindset.
-In these cases, it's crucial to listen carefully to their feedback and guide them towards the new reality.
+When a component is transitioning between stages, users will often be biased towards the legacy mindset.
+It's crucial to listen carefully to their feedback and guide them towards the new reality.

-In the mature, industrialized domain, user needs are generally well-established.
-However, the inertia of past success can still lead to biases and a fixation on legacy solutions.
-Be mindful of this and focus on providing a "good enough" solution on a volume operations basis.
+User needs are generally well-established, but the inertia of past success can still lead to biases and a fixation on legacy solutions.
+Focus on providing a "good enough" solution on a volume operations basis.

 Avoiding Biases and Inertia